shadisharba/numerical_tools_and_friends/python_custom_lib/doc/source/modules.rst

-python_library_demo
+src
 ===================

-This page lists all the modules and submodules in the `python_library_demo/` directory.
+This page lists all the modules and submodules in the `src/` directory.

 .. figure:: images/package.png
    :alt: open package